How Long Does Cocaine Stay in Urine?

 Fear of Failing a Drug Test for Work Due to Cocaine Use?

 You may have an upcoming drug test and are wondering, “How long does cocaine stay in the urine?”
 Or you failed a drug test due to cocaine or other drugs and are not sure what to do next.
 Ultimately, continuing to use cocaine or any other drugs or alcohol is going to eventually ruin your life with social, legal, and work or school-related consequences.
 We can go on and on about how long cocaine or other substances stay in your system, which we note down below.
-But if you are reading this and are here because of this specific issue of the consequences of a failed drug test, you probably should reach out to our team of Treatment Specialists to learn about treatment options.
+But if you are reading this and are here because of this specific issue of the consequences of a failed drug test, you probably should reach out to our team of Treatment Specialists to learn about cocaine addiction treatment options.
 Dependency to any substance will eventually destroy your opportunities and your life.
 Call our team now to reach out for a confidential assessment at (877) 761-2723.
 Once you have recovered from the drug dependency or cocaine addiction, you will be able to take pre-employment or work-related drug tests and not have to worry about not being hired or having the fear of losing a job or promotion.

 What Kinds of Drug Tests Are There?
 Drug Testing 101